Tsaulogy/mlw16-geo-wkshp-tutorial/README.md

 e.g. D:\github\mlw16-geo-wkshp-tutorial-master

 ###2.
 Setup database, modules, appserver and load data
 On a Mac or Linux machine, run:
 >sh setup.sh

 On Windows, run:
 >setup.bat

+Under the hood, these scripts use MarkLogic's [Management API](http://docs.marklogic.com/guide/monitoring/monitoringAPI) and MLCP to do the setup.

+The scripts assume you chose _admin_ : _admin_ for your MarkLogic admin login information (see Step 0.4 above).
+If you __did not__ choose this login during your MarkLogic configuration, you will need to open up the appropriate script file and update the USERNAME and PASSWORD.

 ###3.
 Check to make sure the setup has run correctly
 Open your browser and go to [http://localhost:8001/](http://localhost:8001/)